 Everyone has experienced the odd taste of food after recently brushing their teeth.

 This ingredient may also be listed as ‘sodium lauryl sulfate’ on the back of your toothpaste container.
-Both of these names refer to the same ingredient.

 So, why does it change how you taste foods?

-You may notice that whenever you eat or drink something shortly after brushing your teeth, sour or bitter flavors taste a lot more bitter after brushing Sodium laureth sulfate causes this bitter flavor by enhancing the bitter receptors of your taste buds.
+You may notice that whenever you eat or drink something shortly after brushing your teeth, sour or bitter flavors taste a lot more bitter after brushing.
+Sodium laureth sulfate causes this bitter flavor by enhancing the bitter receptors of your taste buds.

 However, the good thing about sodium laureth sulfate changing your sense of flavor is the fact that it will temporarily get you to stop consuming foods and drinks, other than water, temporarily, so your teeth will stay nice and shiny clean for longer.
+Brushing your teeth with a toothpaste containing sodium laureth sulfate can also help you curb sugary cravings.

 What if my toothpaste doesn’t contain sodium laureth sulfate?
 Is this bad?